-Black shoes (not trainers) with grey or black socks or tights.
+Black shoes (not trainers, boots, boots, or sandals) with grey or black socks or tights.

-Children in Reception Class only, are permitted to wear polo shirts.
+Children in Reception Class, are permitted to wear polo shirts.

-From Easter onwards when the weather is fine, children can of course wear the traditional blue and white checked dress with shoes, socks and cardigan or jumper (as detailed above).
+From Easter onwards when the weather is fine, children can of course wear the traditional blue and white checked dress, or grey (not black) school shorts with shoes, socks and cardigan or jumper (as detailed above).

 If your child’s hair is long, we kindly request that it is tied back so not to interfere with any activities they may be undertaking.
 We would prefer hair accessories to match school colours.

-We discourage children from wearing earrings, but if they do, they must be able to remove them (independently) for all P.E (including swimming) lessons and at the discretion of the Executive/Deputy headteacher.
-If your child cannot remove their own earrings please ensure that they do not wear them on Mondays, Tuesdays or Fridays).
+We discourage children from wearing earrings, but if they do, they must be able to remove them (independently) for all P.E (including swimming) lessons.
+If your child cannot remove their own ear-rings please ensure that they do not wear them on days in which they take part in PE.